The History of Commercial Flight and its Future

 A Brief History

-Commercial aviation as we know it today started taking shape in the early 20th century.
-The first scheduled air service began in Florida on January 1, 1914.
-This short-lived airline operated between St. Petersburg and Tampa, covering a distance of about 23 miles.
+Commercial aviation as we know it today started in the early 20th century.
+The first scheduled air service took off on January 1, 1914, between St. Petersburg and Tampa, Florida.
+It’s hard to believe that the route was only 23 miles!
+These days, I fly more miles than that just getting to the airport.

 The Jet Age